mwouts/jupytext/CONTRIBUTING.md

 ## Improve the documentation

 You think the documentation could be improved?
 You've spotted a typo, or you think you can rephrase a paragraph to make is easier to follow?
-Please follow the _Edit on Github_ link, edit the document, and submit a pull request!
+Please follow the _Edit on Github_ link, edit the document, and submit a pull request.

 ## Report an issue